wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-content-search/includes/3-manage-content-searches.md

-Content searches can be created within the Microsoft 365 Compliance center or through PowerShell by using the **New-ComplianceSearch** cmdlet.
+Content searches can be created within the Microsoft Purview compliance portal or through PowerShell by using the **New-ComplianceSearch** cmdlet.
 This cmdlet enables you to run organization-wide searches of all mailboxes and other destinations by using Windows PowerShell.

 By using the Compliance Search cmdlets, you can create scripts to integrate Content Searches into your eDiscovery workflow.
 For example, you could regularly run a Content Search to search all mailboxes in your organization to identify those mailboxes that contain specific search results.